2020 employer Social Security deferral repayments due Jan. 3, 2023

 Employers should keep copies of the EFTPS confirmations or other payment documents (i.e., canceled check copies) showing the deferral amounts repaid.
 In addition, companies should be prepared to provide copies of these deferral payments to both the company’s tax return preparers and auditors, so all necessary parties are aware of the reduction in the overall liability and the date of payment.

 Call us at (800) 624-2400 or fill out the form below and we'll contact you to discuss your specific situation.

-This article was written by Peter Berard and originally appeared on 2022-12-05.
+This article was written by Anne Bushman, Peter Berard, Jeffrey Hoberman, Kelly Field and originally appeared on Dec 05, 2022.

 2022 RSM US LLP.
 All rights reserved.